 Years of Service Awards

 The OE will recognize years of service for every five years of service provided to the OE and the Board.
-Each employee will receive a gift signifying years of service.
+Each employee will receive a gift signifying the employee’s years of service.

 Safety Awards

 The Water Engineer will recognize and encourage OE safety from time to time by providing safety awards to staff and, in some cases, Board members.
-Awards will serve both function and OE brand recognition for on-the-job use.
+Safety awards will serve both function and OE official logo/identifier for recognition for on-the-job use.

 Attendance, Breaks, Schedules, & Telework